paradoxe35/kproximate/examples/README.md

 To use local storage, set `kpLocalTemplateStorage: true` in your configuration and create a template on each Proxmox node, ensuring each template has the same name but a unique VMID.

-Set `kpLocalTemplateStorage` to `true` if your template uses local storage rather than shared storage (such as NFS, CIFS, etc.).
+Set `kpLocalTemplateStorage` to `true` if your template uses local storage instead of shared storage (such as NFS, CIFS, etc.); otherwise, an error will occur when you attempt to create a new VM.

 ### Custom templates